 - Yield: 4 drinks, 6-8 ounces each 1x

 - Method: Mixing

-- Prepare prickly pears by slicing each in half, lengthwise.
-Using a spoon, scoop out all prickly pear meat and seeds, discarding the skin (see notes of using foraged prickly pears).
+- Prepare prickly pears by slicing each in half, scoop out the prickly pear meat and seeds, and discard the skin.
 Using a fork, mash the pulp and seeds into a semi-puree consistency.
-The total yield is 4 tablespoons of puree.

 - Serving Size: 8 ounces

 - Protein: 1 g